kumarmalladhi/flex-reviews/README.md

 # Flex Reviews (Demo)

-A small Next.js app that exposes a reviews API and a dashboard for selecting which reviews to display on a property page.
+A small Next.js app that provides a reviews API and a simple dashboard to approve and manage which reviews are displayed for each property.

 ## Tech stack